A significant part of your ecommerce business is the payment gateway. It’s the service that processes credit card payments.

 Best Alternatives To Shopify Payments

 If you don’t want to use Shopify Payments, you can choose from more than 100 payment providers for your store.
 You’ll be charged a transaction fee when customers make a purchase from your store with the third-party solution.
-To avoid those transaction fees, opt for Shopify Payments.
+To avoid those transaction fees, opt for Shopify Payments or consider an alternative.
 Let’s look at some of the most popular payment gateway options you can use with Shopify in the USA.

 PayPal is one of the most popular payment processing options available.
 More than 220 million users worldwide use it.
 PayPal is available in more than 200 countries.
 To use Shopify Pay with PayPal, there are options for both free and paid merchant accounts.